Customer allegedly chokes man to death at San Jose convenience store

 SAN JOSE, Calif. - A man is in custody after allegedly strangling a customer at a San Jose convenience store, according to authorities and a witness.

 The deadly altercation happened Monday afternoon at a business in the 1000 block of Leigh Avenue, according to the San Jose Police Department.
-The owner of Williams Liquor told KTVU that the customers had gotten into a dispute near an ATM and one man choked the other to death.
+The owner of Williams Liquor, Sarb Zapra, told KTVU that the customers had gotten into a dispute near an ATM and one man choked the other to death.

 The suspect, identified as 32-year-old Leonardo Soulett, was detained at the scene and later booked into Santa Clara County Main Jail on charges of homicide.